jpgmv1998/reproducible_paper_template/randomReferences.md

 [tidyfast](https://tysonbarrett.com/tidyfast/) - provide fast and efficient alternatives to some tidyr (and a few dplyr) functions using data.table under the hood.

-[furrr](https://davisvaughan.github.io/furrr/) - combine purrr’s family of mapping functions with future’s parallel processing capabilities.
+#### Regression Analysis and Output Presentation

 [model summary](https://vincentarelbundock.github.io/modelsummary/) - modelsummary creates tables and plots to summarize statistical models and data in R.

-[vtable](https://nickch-k.github.io/vtable/) - The vtable package is designed to help you quickly and efficiently look at and document your data. i\It is also very good at producing the type of “out of the box” summary tables that economists like.
+[vtable](https://nickch-k.github.io/vtable/) - The vtable package is designed to help you quickly and efficiently look at and document your data.
+It is also very good at producing the type of “out of the box” summary tables that economists like.

 [broom](https://broom.tidymodels.org/) - helps converting regression outputs into “tidy” data frames.